Latex Fetish

 Psychology

 Material fetishes are commonly understood through associative learning, in which a sensory quality becomes linked with arousal.
 Latex adds the appeal of total skin coverage, the transformation of the body's silhouette into a smooth, uniform surface, and a sense of containment or "second skin."
 Embedding within BDSM and alternative-fashion communities reinforces and transmits the interest socially.
-The mechanistic evidence specific to latex is modest; most accounts generalise from the broader literature on material and clothing fetishism.
+The mechanistic evidence specific to latex is modest, so most accounts generalise from the broader literature on material and clothing fetishism.

 Prevalence & culture